Viktor Orbán: Leader of the opposition (2002–2010)

 Orbán was the Fidesz candidate for the parliamentary election in 2006.
 Fidesz and its new-old candidate failed again to gain a majority in this election, which initially put Orbán's future political career as the leader of Fidesz in question.
 However, after fighting with the Socialist-Liberal coalition, Orbán's position resolidified, and he was elected president of Fidesz for yet another term in May 2007.

 On 1 November, Orbán and his party announced their plans to stage several large-scale demonstrations across Hungary on the anniversary of the Soviet suppression of the 1956 Revolution.
 The events were intended to serve as a memorial to the victims of the Soviet invasion and a protest against police brutality during the 23 October unrest in Budapest.
 Planned events included a candlelight vigil march across Budapest.
 However, the demonstrations were small and petered out by the end of the year.

+Orban condemned Russia's invasion of Georgia in 2008:

+It is the duty of Central European peoples, when an independent country is subjected to military aggression, to speak out clearly and unequivocally.

 On 1 October 2006, Fidesz won the municipal elections, which counterbalanced the MSZP-led government's power to some extent.
 Fidesz won 15 of 23 mayoralties in Hungary's largest cities—although it narrowly lost Budapest to the Liberal Party—and majorities in 18 of 20 regional assemblies.

 On 9 March 2008, a national referendum took place on revoking government reforms which introduced doctor fees per visit and medical fees paid per number of days spent in hospital, as well as tuition fees in higher education.
 Fidesz initiated the referendum against the ruling MSZP.
 The procedure for the referendum started on 23 October 2006, when Orbán announced they would hand in seven questions to the National Electorate Office, three of which (on abolishing copayments, daily fees, and college tuition fees) were officially approved on 17 December 2007 and called on 24 January 2008.
 The referendum passed, a significant victory for Fidesz.

 In the 2009 European Parliament election, Fidesz won by a large margin, garnering 56.36% of votes and 14 of Hungary's 22 seats.
+17 years later, Fidesz lost to Tisza, making Orbán as the opposition leader of Hungary.

-Second premiership (2010–present)
+Second premiership (2010–2026)

 "Hungarians won't live according to the commands of foreign powers", Orbán told the crowd at Kossuth Square on 15 March 2012.